American Saddlebred

 Origins

-During the civil war, their tireless service earned them acclaim as a breed.
-Confederate animals were almost exclusively of American type stock
+During the Civil War, their tireless service earned them acclaim as a breed.
+Confederate animals were almost exclusively of this American-type stock – many of the famous Generals rode American horses into battle.

 Features